ianduke25/KMeans/README.md

-# Homework Assignment: Exploring K-Means Algorithm
+# Exploring K-Means Algorithm

 ## Objective
 This Jupyter notebook is designed as a comprehensive guide for manually implementing the K-Means clustering algorithm.
-The goal is to demonstrate fundamentals of K-Means clustering, its implementation, and practical applications such as image compression with my cute cat, Hummus.
+The goal is to demonstrate the fundamentals of K-Means clustering, its implementation, and practical applications such as image compression with my cute cat, Hummus.
+It includes clustering visualizations to help users better understand the algorithm and experiments to test the time complexity of the algorithm.

 ## Prerequisites
 - Basic understanding of Python programming